 Critical Issues in the Post-9/11 World: A Discussion Guide for Grades 9–12

 Examine the aftermath of the attacks by discussing what new policies went into effect after September 11 and how we balance civil liberties with the need to be protected from terrorist threats.
 The discussion begins with a reading of “The 9/11 Dilemma: Freedom vs. Security” from Upfront magazine.

-Using Task Rotation for Analyzing Artifacts and Primary Sources: A Strategy for Teaching 9/11 for Grades 6–8
+Teaching 9/11: Using Task Rotation for Analyzing Artifacts and Primary Sources

 From middle school teacher advisor Addie Albano, this differentiated teaching strategy allows students to show what they have learned about the events of 9/11 with activities that focus on Mastery, Understanding, Self-Expressive, and Interpersonal learning styles.